cj-mills/unity-barracuda-inference-base/README.md

 ### Installation

-You can install the Barracuda-Inference-Toolkit package using the Unity Package Manager:
+You can install the Barracuda Inference Base package using the Unity Package Manager:

 1. Open your Unity project.
 2. Go to Window > Package Manager.
 3. Click the "+" button in the top left corner, and choose "Add package from git URL..."
-4. Enter the GitHub repository URL: `https://github.com/cj-mills/unity-barracuda-inference-toolkit.git`
+4. Enter the GitHub repository URL: `https://github.com/cj-mills/unity-barracuda-model-runner.git`
 5. Click "Add".
 The package will be added to your project.

 For Unity versions older than 2021.1, add the Git URL to the `manifest.json` file in your project's `Packages` folder as a dependency: